isyuricunha/isyuricunha/README.md

 [website blog](https://yuricunha.com/blog/reflections-of-a-conflicted-impostor) & [bear blog](https://yuricunha.bearblog.dev/)

 **a sentence to brighten your day:**<br>
-    success is walking from failure to failure with no loss of enthusiasm.
+    life is 10% what happens to us and 90% how we react to it